lyz-code/blue-book/docs/coding/python/python_code_styling.md

     pays off in spending less time debugging, you will spend more time entering code.
 * **Introduce a slight penalty in start-up time**.
-If you need to use the typing module, the import time may be significant, especially in short scripts.
+If you need to use the typing module, the import time may be significant, even more in short scripts.
 * Work best in modern Pythons.

-A few rules of thumb on whether to add types to your project:
+Follow these guidelines when deciding if you want to add types to your project:

 * In libraries that will be used by others, they add a lot of value.
-* In bigger projects, type hints help you understand how types flow through your code and are highly recommended.
+* In complex projects, type hints help you understand how types flow through your code and are highly recommended.
 * If you are beginning to learn Python, don't use them yet.
 * If you are writing throw-away scripts, don't use them.

-So, [Type hints should be used whenever unit tests are worth writing](https://www.bernat.tech/the-state-of-type-hints-in-python/).
+So, [Use Type hints whenever unit tests are worth writing](https://www.bernat.tech/the-state-of-type-hints-in-python/).

 ## Usage